 And this brings us to the Testimony.
 The key that unlocks the few ‘hidden-in-plain-view’ parts of the Torah basis for Passover is the Testimony of Messiah — that is, the words and examples of Messiah and His Disciples regarding the Passover.

 Messiah clearly tells us He will keep the Passover with His Disciples (Mat 26:17,18; Mark 14:14,16; Luke 22:11,13,15).
-By His words, and by His demonstration of keeping the Passover, He demonstrated and revealed to us the timing of, and the many covenant issues of, the very important Passover Memorial Supper.
+By His words, and by His demonstration of keeping the Passover, Yahushua demonstrated and revealed to us the timing, and the many covenant issues, of the very important Passover Memorial Supper.

-But why is it, that many Believers continue to eat a ‘passover’ Supper on the night of the fifteenth, as part of the Feast of Unleavened, rather than the Torah-mandated night of the fourteenth — as mandated by Torah, practised by Yahushua, and confirmed to us by the words of the apostle Paul?
+But why is it, that many Believers continue to eat a ‘passover’ Supper on the night of the fifteenth, as part of the Feast of Unleavened, rather than the night of the fourteenth — as mandated by Torah, practised by Yahushua, and confirmed to us by the words of the apostle Paul?

-Notice what the Encyclopaedia Judaica has to say about the origin of today’s practice of celebrating ‘passover’ as integral to and concurrent with the Feast of Unleavened:
+Notice what the Encyclopaedia Judaica has to say about the origin of today’s practise of celebrating ‘passover’ as integral to and concurrent with the Feast of Unleavened:

 In the above historical account, we see that the Passover was ‘lost’ when parts of it were combined with the Feast of Unleavened, at some point around the time of the exile.

 Now notice the following Scripture passage: